April 2026 - JSA DRAFT

 III.
 Core Principles of Personal Technology Device Use

-Use of a Personal Technology Devices on district property is a privilege granted at the district’s/school’s discretion and may be restricted at any time.
+Use of a Personal Technology Devices (other than computing devices) on district property is a privilege granted at the district’s/school’s discretion and may be restricted at any time.

 Personal Technology Devices must not compromise district networks, resources, or data.